The Origins of Project Linus

 Board of Directors

-Since 1998 more than 5,300,000 blankets have been created, by chapters located in all 50 states, for children in crisis all over the United States and in several countries ravaged by disasters.
+Since 1998 nearly 6,600,000 blankets have been created, by chapters located in all 50 states, for children in crisis all over the United States and in several countries ravaged by disasters.